peterdieleman/papermod/content/posts/software/java_modelmapper.md

 <https://www.baeldung.com/java-modelmapper>

-Usea Converter, as outlined above.
+Use a converter, as outlined above.